celo-org/celo-monorepo/packages/phone-number-privacy/combiner/README.md

 Always run migrations in staging first and ensure all e2e tests pass before migrating in alfajores and mainnet.

 Run `yarn db:migrate:<network>`

+TODO: Figure out how to make migrations run automatically on deployment